Table of Contents Hide

 - Work or activity which causes sweaty feet

-- People who keep their foot wet for longer time
+- People who keep their feet wet for a longer time

-Let us quickly look what exactly causes athlete’s foot.
-Athlete’s foot is caused by and associated with a certain fungus called Trichophyton, a kind of dermatophyte which often causes fungal infections in hair, nail and skin.
+Let us quickly look at what exactly causes an athlete’s foot.
+Athlete’s foot is caused by and associated with a certain fungus called Trichophyton, a kind of dermatophyte that often causes fungal infections in hair, nail, and skin.

-When human skin is clean and dry such fungal infection can’t reproduce to a large extent.
-However, they multiply rapidly and spread all over the skin if they get to thrives on conditions like warm, damp.
+When human skin is clean and dry such fungal infections can’t reproduce to a large extent.
+However, they multiply rapidly and spread all over the skin if they get to thrive in conditions like warm, and damp.

-Athletes wearing tight and heavy shoes are more prone to such skin infection as they offer favorable conditions for the fungal infection to spread.
-According to experts, shoes made of canvas or leathers are better, compared to plastic shoes which cause moist and warm feet.
+Athletes wearing tight and heavy shoes are more prone to such skin infections as they offer favorable conditions for the fungal infection to spread.
+According to experts, shoes made of canvas or leather are better, compared to plastic shoes which cause moist and warm feet.
 The chances are even higher if someone wears damp shocks for a longer time.

 Athlete’s Foot Symptoms

-In most cases, the upper layer of the skin on the foot between the toes can look reddish, become itchy or one may feel stinging or burning sensation.
-Athlete’s foot symptoms are often related to certain conditions when your foot becomes dry, red, scaly, cracking or flaky.
-In most cases, your skin can start cracking, and there can be oozing itchiness or swelling.
+In most cases, the upper layer of the skin on the foot between the toes can look reddish, become itchy or one may feel a stinging or burning sensation.
+Athletes’ foot symptoms are often related to certain conditions when your foot becomes dry, red, scaly, cracking, or flaky.
+In most cases, your skin can start cracking, and there can be oozing itchiness, or swelling.
 Scaling patterns becomes prominent in the sole and the side of the foot.

-Immediate medication or consultation is very much required as little negligence can risk the infection to spread from one toe to other and even on hands and nails.
-Beware, in some of the rare cases this contagious disease can spread on hands, this is called Tinea manum.
+Immediate medication or consultation is very much required as little negligence can risk the infection spreading from one toe to other and even on hands and nails.
+Beware, in some rare cases this contagious disease can spread on hands, this is called Tinea manum.
 Touching the affected area and not washing hands increases the chance of this rare complicated infection.
-Washing hands with medicated soap and warms water is highly recommended.
+Washing hands with medicated soap and warm water are highly recommended.

 Best way to treat athlete’s foot

-There are several OTC topical antifungal medications available like:
+There are several OTC topical antifungal medications available: